Continuing Education Webinars

 Behavioral Health Medications in Workers’ Compensation

 A person’s behavioral health and physical health are closely tied, so it’s important to treat both for the optimal health of the patient.
-In this one-hour webinar, MyMatrixx by Evernorth Clinical Account Executives, Courtney Deck, R. Ph., and Eljana Angjellari, PharmD, will review the main types of psychotropic (behavioral health) medications and their varied uses in workers’ compensation claims, including the treatment of anxiety, insomnia and pain.
+Download this presentation to review the main types of psychotropic (behavioral health) medications and their varied uses in workers’ compensation claims, including the treatment of anxiety, insomnia and pain.

 Legislative Wrap Up in Workers’ Compensation

-Laws in the workers’ compensation industry change constantly, so it’s important to not only understand what is changing, but how, and by whom.
-Download the presentation to see how the MyMatrixx by Evernorth Regulatory Affairs team describes the legislative trends impacting the delivery of medical and pharmacy services in workers’ compensation in 2025.
-From fee schedules to authorizations to presumptions and more, you’ll get a good picture of what is happening state by state that may impact how you manage your claims.
+Laws in the workers’ compensation industry change constantly, so it’s important to understand what is changing.
+From fee schedules to authorizations to presumptions and more, download the presentation for a picture of the legislative actions state by state that may impact how you manage your claims.

 Opioids in Workers’ Comp and Their Non-Opioid Alternatives

-National Council on Compensation Insurance data from 2022 showed that about 30% of workers’ compensation claims with prescriptions have at least one opioid prescription, so it’s important to understand what they are, when they are used, and the risks that come with them.
-In this course, MyMatrixx Senior Clinical Account Executives, Julie Black, R.Ph., and Courtney Deck, R.Ph., will define these drugs and discuss best practices for managing their use and the guidelines around them.
-They will also cover several non-opioid alternatives such as antidepressants and topical medications that are commonly used for pain management.
+National Council on Compensation Insurance data from 2022 showed that about 30% of workers’ compensation claims with prescriptions have at least one opioid prescription.
+It’s important to understand the guidelines, best practices and risks that come with their use.
+Download this presentation, which also covers several non-opioid alternatives such as antidepressants and topical medications that are commonly used for pain management.

 Pharmacy Benefit Management 101